 Luxury Hiking in New Zealand

 The isolation of many of New Zealand’s most extraordinary natural landscapes means that only experts in the know are able to offer luxury travel in such pristine places – and that’s where New Zealand Trails come in.
 We’ve been showcasing New Zealand’s great outdoors for many years, and we believe there’s nothing better than combining luxury with magnificent vistas.
-Below, you’ll find out how our original New Zealand hiking tour effortlessly combines these two very special elements.
+Below, you’ll find out how our luxury tours - The Grand Explorer and World Heritage - effortlessly combine these two very special elements.

 Combining luxury and landscapes